Bladder control training is a proven method of overcoming bladder problems and is used in clinical practice world wide.

 12 Proven Bladder Control Training Techniques

-Choose from the following bladder control training techniques that help many women to overcome the urge to empty the bladder.
-This may be a matter of trial and error until you find those folowing techniques that best help you manage your bladder.
+Choose from the following bladder control training techniques to help overcome bladder urgency.
+This may be a matter of trial and error until you find those following techniques that best help you manage your bladder.

 - Feeling anxious (particularly about the proximity of the nearest rest room).